 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.
 The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
-The loan notes issued by the Company are exposed to cash flow interest rate risk as they carry a floating interest rate that is reset as market rates change.
+Both the mortgage portfolio and the loan notes issued by the Company are exposed to fair value interest rate risk as they carry fixed interest rates.